freqtrade/freqtrade/docs/rest-api.md

 ```

 !!!
 Danger: Security warning
   By default, the configuration listens on localhost only (so it's not reachable from other systems).
-We strongly recommend to not expose this API to the internet, since others will be able to control your bot.
+We strongly recommend to not expose this API to the internet, since others will potentially be able to control your bot.

 You can then access the API by going to `http://127.0.0.1:8080/api/v1/version` to check if the API is running correctly.